 I’m a big fan of e-wallets because they add a degree of separation between your “normal” money in your bank account and your gambling bankroll online.
 An e-wallet functions almost like an online bank account in that manner.
 It keeps your gaming funds separate from your other money and makes it easier to move funds from one gaming site to the next.

 The downside to using an e-wallet is it takes a little time to set everything up.
 Once you have it all finished, it’s a breeze.
 But for anyone looking to get started right away, the credit or debit card is the fastest method.

-Malta’s gaming laws are defined by the Lotteries and Other Games Act of 2001 and enforced by the Lottery Gaming Authority.
-The Act from 2001 was one of the first pieces of legislation in Europe to address online gaming and create a legal framework for licensing and regulating the industry.
+Malta’s gambling laws are defined by the Lotteries and Other Games Act of 2001 and enforced by the Lottery Gaming Authority.
+The Act from 2001 was one of the first pieces of legislation in Europe to address online gambling in Malta and create a legal framework for licensing and regulating the industry.

 The act further defines the terms of service required of all applicants.
 These include a whole variety of rules such as not extending credit to players, verifying the identities of customers and so on.
 Licensees are also required to grant the LGA access to their records and gaming servers for the purpose of ensuring each licensee is playing by the rules and hosting fair games.

 Under the 2004 Remote Gaming Regulations, licenses may be awarded for five year periods.
 Licenses may be renewed prior to expiration provided the operators are in good standing and continue to show they maintain proper operation of interactive systems, that they protect the players, that they prevent money laundering and that they continue to operate in good faith for the public interest.